Palashio/libra/README.md

 ## Pipelining for Contributors ##

-In order to help make Libra extensible, a process-pipeliner has been implemented to help contributors easily test their newly-developed modules.
+In order to help make Libra extensible, a process pipeliner has been implemented to help contributors easily test their newly-developed modules.

 Let's say you've developed a different preprocesser for data that you want to test before integrating it into Libra's primary workflow.
 This is the process to test it out:

-First, you want to initialize your base parameters which are your instructions, the path to your dataset and any other information your new function might require.
+First, you want to initialize your base parameters, which are your instructions, the path to your dataset, and any other information your new function might require.

 ```
 init_params = {